Chris Kreider: 2013–2014

-Kreider returned to the Rangers' lineup in Game 4 of their Metropolitan Division finals series against the Pittsburgh Penguins on May 7.
-Upon rejoining his former line, Kreider made an immediate impact by tallying a goal and an assist in Game 5 to push the series to Game 6 and eventually eliminate the Penguins.
-During Game 1 of the Eastern Conference finals against the Montreal Canadiens, Kreider injured goaltender Carey Price when he crashed into his net in the second period.
+Kreider returned to the Rangers' lineup in game four of their 2014 second round series against the Pittsburgh Penguins on May 7.
+Upon rejoining his former line, Kreider made an immediate impact by tallying a goal and an assist in game five to push the series to game six and eventually eliminate the Penguins.
+During game one of the Eastern Conference final against the Montreal Canadiens, Kreider injured goaltender Carey Price when he crashed into his net in the second period.
 This resulted in Price sustaining a sprained knee and caused him to miss the remainder of the playoffs.
-In Game 5 of the series, Kreider established numerous single-game playoff career-highs with three assists, four points, and six shots on goal.
-He subsequently became the first Ranger to record three points in one period of a playoff game since Jaromir Jagr in 2007.
-The Rangers won the series and they met with the Los Angeles Kings in the 2014 Stanley Cup Finals.
-Heading into the Final, Kreider was on a point-per-game pace with 10 points over 10 games.
-Although Kreider scored a goal in Game 5 of the Finals, the Kings won the Stanley Cup over the Rangers.
+In game five of the series, Kreider established numerous single-game playoff career-highs with three assists, four points, and six shots on goal.
+He subsequently became the first Ranger to record three points in one period of a playoff game since Jaromír Jágr in 2007.
+The Rangers won the series and they met with the Los Angeles Kings in the 2014 Stanley Cup Final.
+Heading into the Cup Final, Kreider was on a point-per-game pace with 10 points over 10 games.
+Although Kreider scored a goal in game five of the Cup Final, the Kings won the Stanley Cup over the Rangers.